PROSPECT HILL FORGE: The Blacksmithing Classroom

 Long pants that cover the tops of the shoes (yes, even in the summer).

-If you imagine that someone will be tossing hot coals at you and that you don't want them to lodge anywhere, you'll be thinking along the correct lines.
-No one tosses hot coals on purpose, but they do get loose now and again and even ONE hot coal inside your shoe or caught in a pants cuff is too many.
+Imagine if you will, that someone is tossing hot coals at you and that you don't want them to lodge anywhere, you'll be thinking along the correct lines.
+No one tosses hot coals on purpose, but they do get loose now and again and even ONE hot coal down inside your shoe or caught in a pants cuff is too many.

 Dangly things like long hair and some jewelry will need to be restrained.